Education Governing Body

 Zoe is a member of the local community, married with 3 children.
 A graduate of Edinburgh and Leeds Universities, she is a consultant clinical psychologist and has worked in the NHS for over 14 years, mainly within physical health settings.
 She is experienced in taking a biopsychosocial approach to understanding individual need and diversity.

 Zoe hopes to particularly be able to use her skills to understand how learners are individually supported and guided at the college and how their needs are met beyond education.

 David McLachlan - Governor

-Pastor of Dormansland Baptist Church and a governor of St. Piers School.
-David studied metallurgy at Oxford University, and then spent 17 years in London with a large consultancy and accounting firm, mostly advising on company mergers and acquisitions.
-A Christian since 1990, David recently felt God’s calling into full time Christian ministry and trained for this at Spurgeon’s College.
+Before that David studied metallurgy at Oxford University and then spent 17 years in London with a large consulting and accounting firm, mostly advising on company mergers and acquisitions, before feeling God's calling into full-time Christian ministry.
 David is married to Mary and they have four children.